jbdoumenjou/energie-vin/notes.md

 ## Kind of project

-It's a webapp exposing API of wines searchable by prices and rates.
+It's a webapp exposing API of wines searchable by prices and ratings.
 A graphic user interface would be a plus.

 ## Competition